Tunelyzer

 One tab per question.
 Multiple panes per tab.

 A 60 Foot tab zoomed to launch.
 A Suspension tab with the shock and ride-height channels.
 A Boost tab with RPM, TPS, MAP, and knock stacked in their own panes — shared time axis, synced cursor.
-Drop a note ("traction loss at 0.8s") in one tab and it shows in all of them.
-The note follows the moment in the run, not the view.
+Configure each tab to show exactly the channels and zoom level you want for that question, then jump between them with one click.

 • Tabs save with the profile — open the car next month and your views are back the way you left them